 Amazing products are only one aspect of a successful business.
 You also need to make sure your intended customers know about it.
-Marketing is one of the most essential parts of the private label skin care business, but many companies could improve their strategies.
+Marketing is one of the essential parts of the private label skin care business, but many companies could improve their strategies.
 From determining an effective message to empowering your sales force with the right resources, there are many steps to effective marketing.
 Furthermore, you can tweak or adjust your approach to many of these steps to make them more efficient.
 Read on and discover our seven marketing tips for launching a new product.

 - Know Your Ideal Customer